Derma Rollers are small tools with a wheel covered in micro needles. They’re about $20 on Amazon.

 When do you see results?

 Results are gradual and may not appear for at least 2-3 months—and even then, you may not see the full results.
-When I had a similar procedure a few years ago, I saw slow improvement over the course of twelve months!
-Patience is key here.
+See here for the update of my face 10 months after using the derma roller!

 Would you try a Derma Roller?